GAMESS (US)

-General Atomic and Molecular Electronic Structure System (GAMESS (US)) is computer software for computational chemistry program.
+General Atomic and Molecular Electronic Structure System (GAMESS (US)) is computer software for computational chemistry.
 The original code started on October 1, 1977 as a National Resources for Computations in Chemistry project.
 In 1981, the code base split into GAMESS (US) and GAMESS (UK) variants, which now differ significantly.
 GAMESS (US) is maintained by the members of the Gordon Research Group at Iowa State University.
 GAMESS (US) source code is available as source-available freeware, but is not open-source software, due to license restrictions.